 If you have metabolic syndrome, the main focus of treatment will be to prevent or reduce the risk of heart attack, stroke and type 2 diabetes.

 Your health care team will start with lifestyle changes, and advise you on safe and healthy ways to lose weight through regular exercise and committing to a healthier diet.

 Try to exercise at least 30 minutes a day most days.
 You should feel your heart rate climb.
 Swimming, biking and gardening all count.
 If you have a pedometer, use it to track the number of steps you take each day and aim for 10,000 or more.

 Eat healthy.
 You may need to change the types of foods you eat and how they are prepared.
 It’s also important to be aware of portion sizes and restricting calories.
-Be mindful of what is on your plate, and ask whether you might benefit from a heart-healthy eating plan such as the DASH diet or the Mediterranean Diet .
+Be mindful of what is on your plate, and ask whether you might benefit from a heart-healthy eating plan such as the DASH diet, a healthy vegetarian diet, or the Mediterranean diet.

-Limit the simple carbohydrates: less white bread, less potatoes, white rice and pasta; replace with complex carbohydrates
+Limit the simple carbohydrates: less white bread, less potatoes, white rice and pasta, and less sweets; replace with complex carbohydrates

 Quit or don’t start smoking.

 Pay attention to your waistline.
 It may be useful to measure your midriff so that you know where you started, and can track your progress.

 Measuring your waist

 Stand and place a tape measure around your middle, just above your hipbones.